Article Badge Image

 • Making person-to-person payments through Venmo or PayPal

-Mobile banking access includes remote check deposit as well.
+• Mobile banking access includes remote check deposits as well.

 You'll also get a debit card with your account that you can use to make purchases or withdraw cash at ATMs.

 You can use your card fee-free at 37,000+ MoneyPass ATMs.
-If you use your card at an out-of-network machine, American Express won't charge you any fees.
+American Express won't charge you any fees if you use your card at an out-of-network machine.

 However, the ATM owner could tack on a fee of its own.